 Why Penn State Behrend?

-The School of Humanities and Social Science’s 14:1 average faculty to student ratio in upper-division classes means that you will enjoy mentoring relationships with your professors.
-But because Behrend is a four-year and graduate college of Penn State, you’ll also have access to the opportunities and resources of a preeminent global research university.
+The School of Humanities and Social Sciences’ 14:1 average faculty-to-student ratio in upper-division classes means that you will enjoy mentoring relationships with your professors.
+But because you’ll be part of Penn State, you’ll also have access to the opportunities and resources of a preeminent global research university.

 You’ll put those resources to use in developing your own research project within your History major, working closely with a faculty mentor, and pursuing undergraduate research grants.
 Many of these projects are presented at conferences, and some have been published in professional journals.
 All projects are eligible to compete for the endowed John Rossi Research Prize for the best student paper.